poltys/Streamlit-Cryptocurrencies-Dashboard/README.md

 ![](https://github.com/poltys/Streamlit-Cryptocurrencies-Dashboard/blob/master/extra/streamlit-crypto-2020-08-31-17-08-89.gif)

 #### To Do
-- [ ] Add option to download list with USD or EUR
+- [X] Add option to download list with USD or EUR
+  - defined in eur-usd-conversion:
+    - however some ticker do not provide result
+    - and first summary table is not updating
 - [X] Add user inputs(https://github.com/poltys/Streamlit-Dashboard-Ticker_Technical_Analysis)
   - [X] Buying Price
   - [ ] Add shapes(i.e. means)